-When you are pregnant, it’s essential that you maintain a balanced diet throughout your pregnancy so that both mum and baby stay healthy.
-A recent study of vegan and vegetarian diets during pregnancy found that diet is one of the most significant lifestyle-related factors in determining your health, and a balanced diet is essential to avoid fetal complications.
+When you do become pregnant, it’s essential that you maintain a balanced diet throughout your pregnancy so that both mum and baby stay healthy.

 ‘It is important to eat a varied diet and consume plenty of sources of protein,’ explains Medlin.
 ‘Supplementation is key and it would be advisable to see a registered dietitian for advice to ensure the diet is nutritionally adequate for the mother and the baby.’